semanticClimate/p/en/events/student_internship.md

 8. **Do I need any prior experience?**

-- No, But you should have prior experience of working online on computer.
+- No, but you should have prior experience of working online on computer.

 9. **Who can I contact for more information?**

 - You can send email to **semanticclimate@gmail.com**

-10. ***Do I have to submit report?**
+10. **Do I have to submit report?**

 - Yes, the documentation is required and you have to submit short report at the end of the internship.